Alvin Curran

 The Walk/Walkman Berlin (1986), for tape, created for Willem de Ridder and Cora's Walkman tour of West Berlin, March 1986.

 Electric Rags I (1985), solo performance for midi grand piano.
 Westdeutscher Rundfunk (WDR) Cologne.
-“Fiendish keyboard technique… like the cantus firmus running slowly along beneath a large piece of Renaissance polyphony” – Joshua Kozman (SF Chronicle) (program notes)
+“Fiendish keyboard technique… like the cantus firmus running slowly along beneath a large piece of Renaissance polyphony” – Joshua Kosman (SF Chronicle) (program notes)

 Lenz (1985), original music for the film Small Circles Great Plains, by Molly Davies/Sage Cowles.
 First performance with Curran and Barbara Heller for a live multimedia performance at the Centre Pompidou, Paris.
 See discography.